 The Weather Guy – North American Outlook

-It’s been a winter to remember here in Australia, with three major snow events delivering over 4.5m of powder across the Snowy Mountains and some of the best powder days in years.
+It’s been a winter to remember here in Australia, with three major snow events delivering over 4.7m of powder across the Snowy Mountains and some of the best powder days enjoyed by our guests in years.

-But as the season down under draws to a close, we cast our eyes to the northern hemisphere in search of any tasty tidbits of information that might give away the secret of what lies ahead for the North American winter of 2017-18.
-We’ve already seen a healthy pre-season dump across the North American resorts hopefully there is plenty more to come.
+But now that the season has come to a close, we cast our eyes to the Northern Hemisphere in search of any tasty tidbits of information that might give away the secret of what lies ahead for the North American winter of 2017-18.
+The Mountain Collective resorts across the Northern Hemisphere have already been receiving a healthy pre-season dump (Record early season snowfalls have allowed Jackson to bring forward opening day to the 24th of November!) and fingers crossed there is plenty more to come.
+If your a Thredbo 365 Pass Holder or Mountain Collective Pass Holder, read below for a little insight into where the powder might be this winter…going off last season, it won’t be too hard to find!

 With the northern winter looming, The Weather Guy has trawled the web and compiled the opinions of the best in the business to shed some light on how things are looking for the upcoming season.